What Are the Benefits of Speeding Up a Website?

 If everything you’re doing to make your website faster isn’t working, or you’re only noticing little, insignificant difference in site speed from following best practices, perhaps it’s time to change your web host.

-Your web host is very important when it comes to your website speed, so choose something good from our hosting reviews here.
-Alternatively, you can use this article to do some due diligence.
-However, according to our tests and analyses on HostingFacts.com, those three hosting providers should be the fastest (<500ms):
+Your web host is very important when it comes to your website speed, so choose something good from our hosting reviews.
+However, according to our tests and analyses on hostingfacts.com, those three hosting providers should be the fastest (<400ms):

-So unless you’ve used website builders to build your site, do your research to find a best host for your website.
+So unless you’ve used website builders (like Wix for example) to build your site, do your research to find the best host for your website.

 8. Your Website Theme